 It comes with quite some interesting features such as push notification, reCAPTCHA, multi-language support, etc.

-Your users can edit/filter out questions, follow posted questions, send private messages, create user profiles, and do much more.
+Your users can also edit/filter out questions, follow posted questions, send private messages, create user profiles, and do much more.

 Looking to create a unique, highly customizable, and yet intuitive forum that your users will find engaging?
 If so, you want to check out Vanilla Forums.